-Non-alcoholic fatty liver disease, a condition in which people who consume little or no alcohol develop a fatty liver, is common in obese people.
-People with a type of this disease known as non-alcoholic steatohepatitis (NASH) might go on to develop cirrhosis.
+Non-alcoholic fatty liver disease is a common condition in obese people.
+People with a subtype of this disease, known as non-alcoholic steatohepatitis (NASH), might go on to develop cirrhosis.

 Some types of autoimmune diseases that affect the liver can also cause cirrhosis.
-For example, there is also a disease called primary biliary cirrhosis (PBC).
-In PBC, the bile ducts in the liver are damaged and even destroyed which can lead to cirrhosis.
+For example, in primary biliary cirrhosis (PBC) the bile ducts in the liver are damaged and even destroyed which can lead to cirrhosis.
 People with advanced PBC have a high risk of liver cancer.

 Certain inherited metabolic diseases can lead to cirrhosis.